 Five years ago, latency was a technical metric.
 Now it's a financial one.

-In 2026, the brokers who outperform the market won’t be the ones with the best spreads — they’ll be the ones with the most stable reaction time.
+In 2026, the brokers who outperform won't be the ones with the best spreads — they'll be the ones with the most stable reaction time.
+Because in the brokerage world, time isn't just money.

-Time is asymmetry.
-Asymmetry is risk.
 And risk, when delayed, becomes loss.